PujaSridhar/PujaSridhar.github.io/README.md

 Developed and compared Linear Regression, SVR, Decision Tree, and Random Forest models to predict startup profits.
 Achieved a 93.94% R² score and an RMSE of 8803.78 with a Linear Regression.
 The Random Forest model performed well with a 96.04% R² score and an RMSE of 7112.99, providing valuable insights to optimize the company's financial strategies and investment decisions.

 **Alumni Relations Intern @ Vaave (_November 2020 - December 2021_)**<br>
-Coordinated outreach with over 200 alumni, providing insights into career opportunities and improving student success by 30%.
+- Coordinated outreach efforts with over 200 alumni to foster connections between alumni and current students.
+- Organized virtual events and networking opportunities to facilitate mentorship and career guidance.
+- Collaborated with alumni to provide students with insights into industry trends and career paths.
+- Increased student engagement by 30% through targeted alumni interaction and outreach programs.

 ## Projects